izenecloud/driver-ruby/README.md

   - request.json: schema for request.
   - response.json: schema for response.
-  - template.json: default template.
   - template.*.json: named template.

 Template are the default request messages that can be loaded in WEB interface.
 The request also can be saved as template thought WEB interface.
-You can commit the frequently templates to the repository.
+You can add your frequently used templates in the directory, or construct it through WEB interface and then save it.
+Remember to commit your template if you think your template is valuable to be shared.

 Schema file uses the syntax descried in [here](http://robla.net/jsonwidget/jsonschema/).